pszemraj/megalodon-hf/README.md

 - PyTorch-focused implementation: no fused CUDA kernels[^3] or the paper's 4D chunk parallelism[^4].
 - Complex EMA exposes both a sequential and FFT path; the FFT variant is automatically used during training when cache state is not requested[^5].
 - TimestepNorm keeps the numerically exact Welford update in PyTorch.
 A Triton/CUDA kernel would be required to match the paper's throughput.
-- DropKey-style attention dropout and PyTorch's fused SDPA path are wired in, but FlashAttention-2 or other custom kernels are not bundled.
+- Attention dropout uses the standard post-softmax dropout (SDPA-backed when possible); FlashAttention-2 or other custom kernels are not bundled.
+- Streaming cache currently retains only the most recent chunk; long prompts are effectively limited to `chunk_size` until multi-chunk caching is added (see `docs/dev.md`).
+- Cached paths are disabled during training to avoid the slow sequential CEMA path; re-enable only when an optimized sequential kernel exists (tracked in `docs/dev.md`).

 [^3]: This repo does not and **will not** include custom CUDA kernels.
 The goal is to have a readable, hackable PyTorch implementation for experimentation and understanding.
 Triton kernels may be considered in the future if they can be made optional and do not complicate the codebase.
 [^4]: _yet_.